Business Administration Major: International Business and Economics Option (B.S.)

 What is international business and economics?

-International business and economics focuses the disciplines of management, international trade, finance, marketing and economics on the challenges of global commerce.
+International business and economics focuses management, international trade, finance, marketing, and economics on the challenges of global commerce.
 International managers explore such questions as, “What causes international financial crisis and how can we shelter our corporation from risk?” or “How will trade laws impact our ability to complete overseas?” and “How can we use technology to manage human resources over great distance and among different cultures?"

 Why study international business and economics at UNH?

-The business administration international business and economics major is an interdisciplinary course of study, providing you strong business training and preparation for a career at organizations with an international focus, particularly multinational corporations, international banks and government agencies.
-The program achieves this by combining general business training with in-depth knowledge in economics, finance, and management.
-You will be strongly encouraged to round out your education with either an internship at an international organization or by studying abroad for one semester.
+The business administration international business and economics major at UNH is interdisciplinary, providing strong business training and preparation for a career at organizations with an international focus, particularly multinational corporations, international banks, and government agencies.
+The program combines general business education with in-depth knowledge in economics, finance, and management.
+You will be required to round out your education with either an internship at an international organization or a study abroad experience.
+If graduate education is on your radar, this program pairs well with our MBA, global business option.

 Potential careers